Arthur Herzog

 Arthur Herzog III (April 6, 1927 – May 26, 2010) was an American novelist, non-fiction writer, and journalist, well known for his works of science fiction and true crime books.
 He was the son of songwriter Arthur Herzog Jr. He was married to Leslie Mandel and they did not have any children.

 He wrote the 1977 novel Orca, which was adapted into the 1977 film of the same title, and his 1974 novel The Swarm was also adapted into a film in 1978.

+His 1977 novel Heat is one of the first novels to deal with the subject of climate change from the build-up of carbon dioxide in the atmosphere.

 Herzog was also the author of non-fiction books: The Church Trap is a critique of Protestant, Catholic, and Jewish church organization and institutions particularly in the US; 17 Days: The Katie Beers Story is about the kidnapping and child sexual abuse of Katie Beers.